alexandergerber/courses-tsa/chapter2.md

 You found out that the dataset consists of more than one time series.
 Each time series is contained in one column.
 If we want to work on only one time series we need to find the corresponding column.
-Then can subset this column by either using a numerical index or, if provided, the column name (notice that this works exactly as for matrices).
+Then can subset this column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).

 `@instructions`
 - Use the `colnames()` to find the name of the time series of daily closing prices.
-- Use the name to extract the closing prices and assign the result to a new variable calles `close`.
+- Use one of the subsetting methods to extract the closing prices and assign the result to a new variable called `close`.
 - Plot the single time series `close`.

 `@hint`